ghi-electronics/BrainPad-Docs/go-beyond/projects/tilt-etch-a-sketch.md

 A BrainPad version of the classic mechanical drawing toy.
 Simply tilt the screen to show the sketch and press the down button to erase it.

-**Difficulty: Easy**
+**Difficulty: Easy.**

-**Objective: Gaming, Drawing**
+**Objective: Gaming, Drawing.**

 ## How It Works
 This program is simple.
-We draw a circle on the screen and move it when the BrainPad is tilted.
-We measure the force of the Earth's gravity on the BrainPad's accelerometer to measure how much the BrainPad is tilted.
+We draw a point on the screen and move it when the BrainPad is tilted.
+We measure the force of the Earth's gravity on the BrainPad's accelerometer to measure how much and in which direction the BrainPad is tilted.

 ## The Code
 > [!Tip]